okohll/abdocs/content/docs/views/joins/_index.md

 To add a join
 1) Load the view you wish to add a join to and enable development mode
 2) Click the big pencil icon at the top left of the screen to bring up the 'Edit view' panel
+3) Click 'joins'
-3) A list of joins you can add will appear, each representing a link to a table with related data in it.
+4) A list of joins you can add will appear, each representing a link to a table with related data in it.
 Select one and the join will add

 ## The anatomy of a join
 The added join will appear graphically above the _Add Join_ button.
 The lefthand 'blob' or part represents the table being joined from, on the right is the one joined to.
 In the middle is a selector for the [join type]({{<relref "types-of-join">}}), which we will come to.